Qirky/Troop/README.md

 	python run-server.py

+If you don't have Python installed and you have downloaded the executable, simply type the name of the executable and press return:

+	Troop-Windows-0.8.0-server.exe

 You will be asked to enter a password.
 You can leave this blank if you wish - but make sure you are on a secure network if you do.
 Connecting clients will be required to enter the same password when connecting to the server.
 By default the server will run on port 57890 but this isn't always the case.
 Make a note of the address and port number so that Troop clients can connect to the server and you're up and running!
 To stop the server, either close the terminal window it's running in or use the keyboard shorcut `Ctrl+C` to kill the process.

 **Warning:** Code executed by one client is executed on every client, so be careful when using public networks as you will then be susceptible to having malicious code run on your machine.
 Avoid using public networks and only give your server password to people you trust.

 ### Running the Troop Client

-To run the client file in its default FoxDot mode you can either double click the `run-client.py` file or run it via the command line as you would do with the server but using:

-	python run-client.py

-You can change the language after you've opened the editor by going to `Code -> Choose Language` and selecting the language of choice.
+Once you've opened the Troop client you'll be able to enter the IP address and port number of the  Troop server instance running on your network.
+Enter the name you want to display and the password for the server and continue by pressing OK.
+You can change the language to use with Troop after you've opened the editor by going to `Code -> Choose Language` and selecting the language of choice.

 Alternatively you can start Troop in a different "mode" so that it is interpreting another language at startup.
 To do this, run the following from the command line depending on your desired startup language: